Quantum channels and memory effects: From Memoryless to Memory Quantum Channels

 \subsubsection{Decaying input memory cq-channels}

-Indecomposable/forgetful channels represent configurations where the effect of the far past inputs do not affect much present and future outputs.
+Forgetful channels represent configurations in which the effect of the far past inputs do not strongly affect present and future outputs.
 Within the quasi-algebra approach a similar notion has been developed in~\onlinecite{BB08} for the special class of cq-channels (see Sec.~\ref{sec:causal}).
 Specifically a cq-channel defined by Eq.~(\ref{BB08MAP}) is said to have \emph{decaying input memory} if for each $\epsilon>0$ there exists a non-negative integer $m (\epsilon)$ such that

 for all $b\in \mathcal{B}^{[n,\infty]}$, $n,\in \Z$, whenever $x_i=x'_{i} $ for $n-m\le i$ and $m\ge m(\epsilon)$.
-Notice that $\sum_b|W(x,b)-W(x',b)|$ is a distance (between quantum states).
+Notice that $\sum_b|W(x,b)-W(x',b)|$ is a distance between quantum states.
 Then \eqref{Wdistance} says that, starting from the $n$-th use, the outputs of two identical channels $W$ are almost (i.e., within a distance $\epsilon$) the same provided that the inputs have started to be identical from the $n-m(\epsilon)$-th use.
 Hence $m(\epsilon)$ gives an estimation of the memory length.

 This provides a `continuity' property of the channel which plays a crucial role in establishing coding theorems, an idea that will also appear in Section IV.D and goes back to the classic paper by McMillan \cite{McM53}.